Searching for the Tetraneutron Resonance on the Lattice: Acknowledgments

 \section{Acknowledgments}

 We are grateful for discussions with Kouichi Hagino, Hiroyuki Sagawa, Furong Xu, and the members of the NLEFT Collaboration.
-This work is supported by ``the Fundamental Research Funds for the Central Universities'', National Natural Science Foundation of China under Grant No. U2541242 and 12435007.
-The work of SE is supported in part by the Scientific and Technological Research Council of Turkey (TUBITAK Project No. 123F464).
-The work of UGM was supported in by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC AdG EXOTIC, Grant Agreement No. 101018170), by the CAS President’s International Fellowship Initiative (PIFI) (Grant No. 2025PD0022).
-The work of YK was supported in part by the Institute for Basic Science (IBS-R031-D1).
-LW gratefully acknowledge the Computational resources provided by the HPC platform of Beihang University, National Supercomputing Center of Korea with supercomputing resources including technical support (KSC-2024-CHA-0001, KSC-2025-CHA-0004).
-SS and UGM gratefully acknowledge the Gauss Centre for Supercomputing e.V. for funding this project by providing computing time on the GCS Supercomputer JUWELS at Jülich Supercomputing Centre (JSC).
+This work is supported by National Natural Science Foundation of China under Grant No. 12435007 and Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China.
+The work of S.E. is supported in part by the Scientific and Technological Research Council of Turkey (TUBITAK Project No. 123F464).
+The work of U.-G. M. was supported in by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (ERC AdG EXOTIC, Grant Agreement No. 101018170), by the CAS President’s International Fellowship Initiative (PIFI) (Grant No. 2025PD0022).
+The work of Y. K. was supported in part by the Institute for Basic Science (IBS-R031-D1).
+L.W. gratefully acknowledge the Computational resources provided by the HPC platform of Beihang University, the National Supercomputing Center of Korea with supercomputing resources including technical support (KSC-2024-CHA-0001, KSC-2025-CHA-0004).
+S.S. and U.-G. M. gratefully acknowledge the Gauss Centre for Supercomputing e.V. for funding this project by providing computing time on the GCS Supercomputer JUWELS at the J\"ulich Supercomputing Centre (JSC).